jonnonz1/nz-statute-book/acts/public/1950/crown-proceedings-act-1950.md

 (3) Every such judgment may be in form 4 of Schedule 3, or to the like effect, and no appeal shall lie therefrom.

 ### 22 Barristers or solicitors may be appointed to act for Attorney-General in each district
-(1) The Governor-General may from time to time appoint for each district constituted under the Judicature Act 1908 a person, being a barrister or solicitor of the High Court, to act in the district for which the person is appointed in the name and on behalf of the Attorney-General in all such matters as by sections 20 and 21 of this Act are to be done by the Attorney-General.
+(1) The Governor-General may from time to time appoint for a district a person, being a barrister or solicitor of the High Court, to act in the district for which the person is appointed in the name and on behalf of the Attorney-General in all such matters as by sections 20 and 21 of this Act are to be done by the Attorney-General.
 (2) On any such appointment being made and published in the Gazette and while the appointment remains in force— (a) all certificates under section 20 of fines imposed within the district for which the person is appointed shall be sent to him or her instead of to the Attorney-General, and he or she shall cause final judgment to be signed thereon in the form mentioned in that section:
   (b) all recognisances forfeited within the district for which the person is appointed shall, together with the certificate mentioned in section 21, be sent to him or her, and he or she shall cause final judgment to be signed thereon on behalf of the Attorney-General in the form mentioned in that section.